StarterInc/StackGenPRO/README.md

 - Standardized generated code is easily modified  after generation
 - React Component Library contains a wealth of easily customized React components read to use in your StackGen application

-### Advanced Encryption Support: Additional peace of mind at a great value
+### Advanced Encryption Support: Defense in Depth with Encryption at rest
 - COMING SOON: Key rotation makes changing keys a breeze
 - COMING SOON: Per-user and per-row keys
 - COMING SOON: PBE crypto for end-user securing of data